Meet Our Board of Directors

 LEADERS WITH A MISSION WE'RE PASSIONATE ABOUT

-The OLC Board is comprised of committed individuals who share a desire to advance quality online learning through the world.
+The OLC Board is comprised of committed individuals who share a desire to advance quality online and digital learning through the world.

-The OLC Board is comprised of committed individuals who share a desire to advance quality online learning through the world.
+The OLC Board is comprised of committed individuals who share a desire to advance quality online and digital learning through the world.

 Dr. Eric E. Fredericksen is the Associate Vice President for Online Learning and Associate Professor in Educational Leadership at the University of Rochester.
 He provides leadership for the exploration of online learning initiatives across the University and is a member of the faculty in the Margaret Warner Graduate School of Education and Human Development.